 - We Invest in You: We cover the costs of investigation, filing fees, and expert witnesses.

-taking on upfront financial risk, while their legal team focuses on building a strong case
+This contingency fee structure allows injured individuals to pursue their claims without taking on upfront financial costs, while their legal team focuses on building a strong case from the beginning.

 What To Do After a Serious Limb Injury